-Syllabi are available at <a href="http://biosci.gatech.edu/undergrad/undergr
+Syllabi are available at http://biosci.gatech.edu/undergrad/undergraduate-courses-syllabi-descriptions.

-- BIOL 2698 Research Assistantship: Independent research conducted under the guidance of a faculty member.
+APPH 2698 - Research Assistantship: Independent research conducted under the guidance of a faculty member.
 1-12 credit hours.
+Audit-only class.

-Audit-only class, does not incur tuition charges. - BIOL 2699 Undergraduate Research: Independent research conducted under the guidance of a faculty member.
+APPH 2699 - Undergraduate Research: Independent research conducted under the guidance of a faculty member.
 1-12 credit hours.
+Grade given directly by faculty mentor.

+BIOL 4698 - Research Assistantship: Independent research conducted under the guidance of a faculty member.
+1-12 credit hours.
+Audit-only course.

+BIOL 4699 - Undergraduate Research: Independent research conducted under the guidance of a faculty member.
+1-12 credit hours.
+Grade given directly by research advisor.

+BIOL 2698 - Research Assistantship: Independent research conducted under the guidance of a faculty member.
+1-12 credit hours.
+Audit-only class.

+BIOL 2699 - Undergraduate Research: Independent research conducted under the guidance of a faculty member.
+1-12 credit hours.
+Grade given directly by faculty mentor.

-Grade given directly by faculty mentor. - BIOL 4460 Communicating Biological Research: Senior students present seminars on recent research topics based on their own research experience and/or literature research.
+BIOL 4460 - Communicating Biological Research: Senior students present seminars on recent research topics based on their own research experience and/or literature research.
 1 credit hour.
-Biol 4590, 4690 or 4910 are prerequisites with concurrency one of these courses must be taken before or in the same term as Biol 4460.
-Grade given by faculty teaching the class. - BIOL 4590 Research Project Lab: Experience in designing, implementing, and communicating a biology research project, and practical training in modern approaches for biological research.
+Biol 4590, 4690 or 4910 are prerequisites with concurrency - one of these courses must be taken before or in the same term as Biol 4460.
+Grade given by faculty teaching the class.

+BIOL 4590 - Research Project Lab: Experience in designing, implementing, and communicating a biology research project, and practical training in modern approaches for biological research.
 3 credit hours.
 Prerequisites: BIOL 1510.
-Grade given directly by faculty teaching the class. - BIOL 4690 Independent Research Project: Independent research with proposal and manuscript writing, conducted with the guidance of a faculty member.
+Grade given directly by faculty teaching the class.

+BIOL 4690 - Independent Research Project: Independent research with proposal and manuscript writing, conducted with the guidance of a faculty member.
 3 credit hours.
-Prerequisites: 1 credit hour of BIOL 2698 or BIOL 2699 or BIOL 4698 or BIOL 4699.
+Prerequisites: 1 credit hour of APPH/BIOL 2698 or 2699 or 4698 or 4699.
 Faculty may accept a student without the 1 credit hour prerequisite at their discretion by signing a prerequisite override form for the student.
-Students must complete the "Independent Research Project" form available from the website, and deliver this form to the instructor of record for BIOL 4690 to receive a permit.
-Letter grade is sent by the faculty mentor to the instructor of record of BIOL 4690. - BIOL 4698 Research Assistantship: Independent research conducted under the guidance of a faculty member.
+Students must obtain a permit to take BIOL 4690.
+To request a permit, email the Associate Chair for the Undergraduate Program with (1) the student's full name, (2) the student's GTID#, (3) the name of the faculty research mentor, (4) a brief description of the proposed research topic, and (5) a confirmation email from the mentor independently sent to the Associate Chair to confirm that the project will be mentored.
+Letter grade must be sent by the faculty mentor to the instructor of record of BIOL 4690 for the semester in question.

+BIOL 4698 - Research Assistantship: Independent research conducted under the guidance of a faculty member.
 1-12 credit hours.
+Audit-only course.

-Audit-only course, does not incur tuition charges. - BIOL 4699- Undergraduate Research: Independent research conducted under the guidance of a faculty member.
+BIOL 4699 - Undergraduate Research: Independent research conducted under the guidance of a faculty member.
 1-12 credit hours.
-Grade given directly by research advisor. - BIOL 4910 -- Honors Research Thesis: Writing and submission of a proposal and manuscript (thesis) describing independent research with a biology faculty member.
-Prerequisites: Students must have a GPA > 3.0 and have taken 1 credit hour of BIOL 2698 or BIOL 2699 or BIOL 4698 or BIOL 4699.
-Faculty may accept a student without the 1 credit hour prerequisite at their discretion by signing a prerequisite override form for the student.
-Students must get permission to register for BIOL 4910.
-Letter grade is sent by the faculty mentor to the instructor of record of BIOL 4910 for the semester in question.
+Grade given directly by research advisor.

+BIOL 4910 -- Honors Research Thesis: Writing and submission of an Undergraduate Research Thesis describing research accomplishments.
+Prerequisites: Students must have a GPA > 3.0 and have taken 1 credit hour of APPH/BIOL 2698 or 2699 or 4698 or 4699.
+Students must obtain a permit to take BIOL 4910.
+To request a permit, email the Associate Chair for the Undergraduate Program with (1) the student's full name, (2) the student's GTID#, (3) the name of the faculty research mentor, (4) a brief description of the proposed research topic, and (5) a confirmation email from the mentor independently sent to the Associate Chair to confirm that the project will be mentored.
+Letter grade must be sent by the faculty mentor to the instructor of record of BIOL 4910 for the semester in question.

-The following are some suggestions for getting involved in research.
+Suggestions for getting involved in research: Here are some suggestions when you are considering getting involved in research.